 Winter veggies can be just as colorful and vibrant as summer produce, it just takes a little more imagination…peel and slice Chioggia beets to reveal their gorgeousness.

-a fresh citrus vinaigrette wakes up any winter salad
+a fresh citrus vinaigrette wakes up my winter slaw

-I couldn’t leave winter citrus out of this recipe, so it became a bright vinaigrette.
-Use any citrus fruit you like, I had juicy tangerines.
+Fresh citrus is in season in winter and makes a bright vinaigrette.
+Use any citrus fruit you like, I happened to have juicy tangerines.

 I also added a few spices to my slaw ~ a tiny bit of fennel, caraway, mustard, and celery seeds.
 They add a nice complexity to the salad and give it a subtle Eastern European vibe.